 I am a solo traveller!
 I don’t drink apart from special occasions and I don’t smoke, but my vice (apart from Diet Coke) is travel and holidays.
 It is however impossible to be frugal if you are a solo traveller.
 I try to save up so that I can have one nice holiday a year, and I’ll be honest, I do love cruises, but I still end up paying way more than anyone who is travelling with a friend, partner, or anyone!
+I just haven’t found any good value for money singles vacation packages.

 I got the cruise bug from my parents.
 There is plenty to do, you can see different places without unpacking and repacking and you can meet great people and feel really safe (which as a solo female traveller is a massive bonus).